mo-abdelmohsen/dice-game/README.md

 3) Installation
 ----------------

+download the compressed game from https://github.com/mo-abdelmohsen/dice-game/zipball/v1.0

-Unpack the  game.tar.gz inside your web dir
+Unpack the archive inside your web dir

 use command line to run this command while you are inside the project dir